-- 4DVAR and EnKFs were proven to provide viable and robust solutions for many ocean DA applications, and most ocean 135 centers are currently developing their operational systems around these approaches.
+4DVAR and EnKFs were proven to provide viable and robust solutions for many ocean DA applications, and most ocean centres are currently developing their operational systems around these approaches.
 There are benefits and drawbacks in using an EnKF or a 4DVAR (Lorenc, 2003; Kalnay et al., 2007).
 EnKFs involve flow-dependent ensemble representation of the background, though rank-deficient.
 On the downside, the EnKF is generally only efficient for moderate model nonlinearity because of its second-order moments approximation of the error statistics.
-4DVAR, on the other hand, should better handle nonlinearities, though the optimization of its objective function can be a complex task in the presence of strongly nonlinear - 140 dynamics (Moore et al., 2019; Hoteit et al., 2018), and can be implemented with a full-rank, albeit static, background error covariance matrix.
+4DVAR, on the other hand, should better handle nonlinearities, though the optimisation of its objective function can be a complex task in the presence of strongly nonlinear dynamics (Moore et al., 2019; Hoteit et al., 2018), and can be implemented with a full-rank, albeit static, background error covariance matrix.
 4DVAR further requires coding and maintaining the adjoint of the observation and forecasting models, which is quite demanding.
-The use of automatic differentiation in distributed HPC environments, which is receiving a renaissance in the context of machine learning, may overcome this limitation (Heimbach et al., 2005).
-Finally, 4DVAR does not lend itself easily to parallelization, while the important computational cost for computing the forecast ensemble can be - 145 drastically mitigated by trivial parallelization.
+The use of automatic differentiation in distributed HPC environments, which is receiving a renaissance in the context of machine learning (ML), may overcome this limitation (Heimbach et al., 2005).
+Finally, 4DVAR does not lend itself easily to parallelisation, while the important computational cost for computing the forecast ensemble can be drastically mitigated by trivial parallelisation.

-There have been various attempts to merge the 4DVAR and EnKF approaches in order to combine their strengths, which introduced a new family of Hybrid Ensemble-Variational (EnVAR) methods.
-This includes (i) considering an ensemble of DA (EnDA) methods to obtain flow-dependent error representations, or (ii) the iterative Ensemble Kalman Filters (iEnKFs) and Smoothers (iEnKSs) which use a forecast ensemble to describe the background statistics and apply a nonlinear optimization
+There have been various attempts to merge the 4DVAR and EnKF approaches in order to combine their strengths, which introduced a new family of hybrid ensemble-variational (En-VAR) methods.
+This includes (i) consideration of an ensemble of DA (EnDA) methods to obtain flow-dependent error representations, (ii) the iterative ensemble Kalman filters (iEnKFs) and smoothers (iEnKSs) which use a forecast ensemble to describe the background statistics and apply a nonlinear optimisation to the 4DVAR objective function in the ensemble space (Sakov et al., 2012a), and (iii) the class of 4D ensemble-variational (4DEnVAR) methods which also performs a set of 4DVAR optimisations in the subspace spanned by the ensemble using a set of perturbed observations (Liu et al., 2008).
+Different 4DEnVAR versions have been proposed (Bannister, 2017), employing hybrid background covariances, adjoint model or finite differences to compute the gradients, and different types of perturbations.

-- 150 to the 4DVAR objective function in the ensemble space (Sakov et al., 2012a), and (iii) the class of 4D Ensemble Variational (4DEnVAR) methods which also performs a set of 4DVAR optimizations in the subspace spanned by the ensemble using a set of perturbed observations (Liu et al., 2012).
-Different 4DEnVAR versions have been proposed (Bannister, 2017), employing hybrid background covariances, adjoint model or finite differences to compute the gradients, and different types of perturbations. - 155 Recently, machine learning (ML) techniques have been also considered to enhance the efficiency of the DA methods, in terms of both capacity and computations (Cheng et al, 2023).
-ML techniques harness neural networks' (NNs) potential at approximating highly nonlinear functions, which may enable developing computationally less demanding forecasting models (Barthélémy et al., 2022), and backward models for efficient data fitting.
-NNs were also proposed as end-to-end replacement of the analysis steps (Beauchamp et al, 2023), and to parameterize and account for model errors (Farchi et al., 2021).
+Recently, machine learning (ML) techniques have also been considered to enhance the efficiency of the DA methods, in terms of both capacity and computations (Cheng et al., 2023).
+ML techniques harness the potential of neural networks (NNs) to approximate highly nonlinear functions, which may enable the development of computationally less demanding forecasting models (Barthélémy et al., 2022), and backward models for efficient data fitting.
+NNs were also proposed as end-to-end replacement of the analysis steps (Beauchamp et al., 2023) and to parameterise and account for model errors (Farchi et al., 2021).

-160 3 Data assimilation software
+3 Data assimilation software

-Data assimilation software packages come in all sizes and flavors.
+Data assimilation software packages come in all sizes and flavours.
 A first distinction needs to be made between educational packages that can be used for methodological developments and operational codes designed for high-performance computers.
 We will only consider the latter category in this section.
-A second distinction can be made between software aimed at 4DVAR methods and those that take the EnKF as their target algorithm.
-These two types of software differ in their complexity and

-165 size, and therefore adopt different development strategies.
-There are thus several small-sized EnKF packages and a few more ambitious 4DVAR packages on the market.
-The latter may also include the EnKF as a small addition to their ensemblevariational toolbox.
+A second distinction can be made between software packages aimed at 4DVAR methods and those that take the EnKF as their target algorithm.
+These two types of software differ in their complexity and size and therefore adopt different development strategies.
+There are thus several smallsized EnKF packages and a few more ambitious 4DVAR packages on the market.
+The latter may also include the EnKF as a small addition to their ensemble-variational toolbox.
 Some of the packages (DART, PDAF, JEDI) have users in other research fields beyond ocean forecasting.
 See Table 1 for a list of commonly used DA software in ocean prediction systems.